Changing the Trajectory: How the Little Things Make a Big Difference in Cancer Treatment

 GB: We’ve seen how reducing anxiety can reduce stress and inflammation in the body.
 It can help your immune system get better.
 Anything we can do to mitigate that anxiety can really help these patients focus on their treatment and have a great outcome.

 Terri and Greg had a lot more to share with us about their work.
-Be on the lookout for more of this interview coming out next week!
+Read part 2 of our interview!